I-35W Mississippi River bridge: Memorial garden

-The 35W Bridge Remembrance Garden is a memorial commemorating the victims and survivors of the I-35W bridge collapse.
-The memorial is located off West River Parkway, in Minneapolis.
+The 35W Bridge Remembrance Garden commemorates the victims and survivors of the I-35W bridge collapse.
+It is located off West River Parkway in Minneapolis.
 The memorial was revealed to the public on August 1, 2011, the four-year anniversary of the collapse.
 Minnesota Governor, Mark Dayton and Minneapolis Mayor R. T. Rybak were present, and both spoke at the reveal.
 The ceremony included reading the names of the 13 victims, followed by a moment of silence held at exactly 6:05 p.m., the time of the collapse four years prior.
 Afterwards, there was the release of 13 doves in memory of the people who died.

 This $900,000 memorial was funded by the Minneapolis Foundation, and the park land was provided by the Minneapolis Park and Recreation Board.
 The design of the remembrance garden was created by Tom Oslund, alongside survivors and relatives of the victims.

 The design was meant to incorporate symbolic natural elements, including: